Stefan Christensen ← Back to writing

 The shift came from a question: What if platform teams owned products instead of providing services?

 A product has users, clear value, iteration cycles, and accountability.
 “Using this tool, you get deployment with monitoring, alerting, and rollback for free” is a product.
+“We support teams in building things” is a mandate so broad it means almost nothing.

 This wasn’t a reorganization.
 Nobody changed reporting lines.
 The teams themselves barely changed.
-But the question each team asked shifted:
+But the question each team asked shifted.

 What Actually Changed

-Not traditional infrastructure leads who optimized for technical elegance.
-Not traditional product managers who lacked technical depth.
+One change was critical: we hired leaders who thought like product managers.
+Not infrastructure leads who valued technical elegance above all, and not traditional product managers who lacked technical depth.
 People who could do user research with engineers, make opinionated prioritization decisions, and say no to requests that didn’t fit the product vision.
+This was hard to hire for.
+The role doesn’t have a standard career ladder.
+We had some misfires.
+But getting this right shaped everything downstream.

 The biggest practical change was moving from documentation to implementation.